tc39/proposal-wavy-dot/README.md

 In the above example, the `queueMessage` function would decide how and when to send messages destined for a slot.
 Even if the slot's destination is not yet determined, the message can be enqueued for later delivery.
 Once the destination is resolved (in the `executor`), the enqueued messages can be delivered, and further messages also can be handled by `queueMessage`.

-The implementation of `queueMessage` is left as an exercise for the reader.

 ### Proposed Syntax

-TODO: Rewrite in the standard way.

 Abstract Syntax: